Jaricapa-holberton/holberton-system_engineering-devops/0x00-shell_basics/README.md

 # holberton-system_engineering-devops

-This folder have the response of the things related with Bash
+This folder have the response of the things related with the manipulation of Bash

 #### Content:
 0-current_working_directory